MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex1_Compliance_Manager.md

 1. On the left sidebar, select **Assessments**.
 On this page, you'll see the **Data Protection Baseline for Microsoft 365**.
 This is a default baseline assessment Microsoft provides in Compliance Manager for Microsoft 365.
 This baseline assessment has a set of controls for key regulations and standards for data protection and general data governance.
 Compliance Manager becomes more helpful as you add your own assessments to meet your organization's particular needs.

 1. Select the **Data Protection Baseline** assessment.
-You'll see a yellow bar prompting for an update to this assessment.
 On the left side of the page is the overview that includes **Details** and **About** information.
 Expand the **About** section and review the description about the Microsoft 35 data protection baseline.
 On the right side of the page, notice the information available on the progress tab and for the improvement actions.
 On the top of the page are tabs you can select view more detailed information on the **Controls**, **Your improvement actions**, and **Microsoft actions**.
 Explore these at will.

 1. On the left sidebar, select **Regulations**.
 On this page, you'll see the list of regulations available to your organization.
 You can create assessments for specific regulations to track your compliance against them.